hyoshida1106/gview-site/content/en/docs/5_Model/1_repository/_index.md

 Each of these processes can be easily implemented using static methods of the JGit `Git` class.

-We also decided to have a reference to the generated instance here.
+I also have a reference to the generated instance here.
-We keep it as an Observable property so that the controller can be notified when the instance is regenerated.
+I keep it as an Observable property so that the controller can be notified when the instance is regenerated.

 As a result of the above implementation, we have the following class: